Access credentials for interactive development work using Amazon SDK for Java 2.x

 enables the SDK for Java 2.x to access temporary credentials.

-Retrieve from Amazon access portal
+Retrieve temporary credentials from the Amazon access portal

 As an alternative to IAM Identity Center single sign-on configuration, you can copy and use temporary credentials available in the Amazon access portal.
 You can use the temporary credentials in a profile or use them as values for system properties and environment variables.